 Johanna Neuman is one of the nation’s leading experts on the history of women’s suffrage.
 An award-winning historian and a scholar in residence at American University, she has written two books and several monographs on the topic.
 She often lectures about the long campaign by American women to win the vote, from the revolutionary fervor of the American Revolution in the 1770s to the call for justice during the Civil Rights Movement two centuries later.
-Chronicling one of the broadest coalitions for social change in American history, she brings delights in illuminating personalities – from the white colonialists who wanted the Constitutional Convention to offer them political privileges, to the black activists who fought Jim Crow laws in the South to protect their constitutional rights to vote during the civil rights era.
+Chronicling one of the broadest coalitions for social change in American history, she brings delights in illuminating personalities – from the women who fought for their rights of citizenship during the revolutionary era to the activists who fought Jim Crow laws in the South to claim their constitutional rights to vote during the civil rights era.

 Choice Magazine, the review journal of the American Library Association, called Gilded Suffragists “highly entertaining and gravely important … a wonderfully written history [that] details the relentless efforts required to make lasting change.”